CDCgov/tostadas/README.md

 ### Plugin Compatibility Warning

-!!! warning
+> [!WARNING]
-    This pipeline uses the nf-schema plugin to validate pipeline parameters.
+> This pipeline uses the nf-schema plugin to validate pipeline parameters.
 Users with Nextflow version 24 or later may encounter a warning message indicating that the plugin must be installed.
 To resolve this warning message, please install the plugin manually by following the instructions found in this [link](https://www.nextflow.io/docs/latest/plugins.html#offline-usage).

 ## Overview